 Dexter Williams M’98 has been an active member and advocate for the Black Affinity Conference since its inception in 1999.
 Additionally, Dexter has served on the Babson Alumni Association Board of Directors for the past four years.
 Dexter’s passion and enthusiasm for Babson and the Babson Black community has truly shown through is work and dedication to both the Alumni Board of Directors and the Black Affinity Conference.
 Dexter currently works as a Supervisory Manager for the Federal Reserve Bank in New York.

-8 p.m. - Hapless Bizarre and Mo(or)town/Redux Dance Performance (Seperate ticket purchase required)
+8 p.m.
+Hapless Bizarre and Mo(or)town/Redux Dance Performance (separate ticket purchase required)

 Color Brave Action Workshop: Presented by Babson Faculty